Medically Reviewed by Dr. Mohammed Saeed, MD.

 A trigger is something that, in the past, has made an addict turn to drugs or alcohol.
 Triggers can be physical, mental, or emotional and may send a recovering addict back to addiction.
 Avoiding relapse means identifying and controlling triggers.

 - Stress and negative emotions.
 Stress is believed to be the most common trigger of relapse, as it can cause anger, anxiety, and despair, which can lead to a desperate desire to “feel better” at any cost.
 Feeling exhausted or lonely can also intensify cravings and lead to relapse.

 - Feelings of inadequacy, shame, or unworthiness.

 - A person or group of people.
-This could include people the addict used with, or people that illicit negative emotions within the addict.
+This could include people the addict used with or people that elicit negative emotions within the addict.

 - Positive emotions or events.
 Excitement can trigger the desire to celebrate and can link to memories of previous celebrations when substance abuse occurred.

 - Physical locations, such as a favorite bar, hostile home situation, or the site of a traumatic event can trigger relapse and may need to be avoided.

 How can a recovering addict handle or avoid triggers?